peterhcharlton/RRest/RRest_v2.0/Data_Import_Scripts/RRest_synth/README.md

 ### Files

 The files are separated into three directories.
 The data is provided in three directories, one for each format.
 Within each directory are the files corresponding to each of the 192 generated signals (consisting of 35 signals with the RR fixed at 20 bpm, and 29 signals with the HR fixed at 80 bpm, each repeated three times - once for each respiratory modulation).
-These files are named as _RRest-sim###_, where ### varies from 1-192.
+These files are named as _RRest-syn###_, where ### varies from 1-192.

 ### Accompanying Scripts

 The following Matlab &reg; scripts are provided, allowing the dataset to be reproduced (note that these can be read as text files):

-* **_RRest_sim_generator_** : This script is used to generate _RRest-sim_ in Matlab &reg; format.
+* **_RRest_synth_generator_** : This script is used to generate _RRest-syn_ in Matlab &reg; format.
 * **_RRest_dataset_converter_** : This script is used to convert the dataset from Matlab &reg; format to .csv and WFDB format.

 ### Pre-requisites